kaankoca-debug/kaankoca-debug.github.io/Big_Ideas.md

 ## [Swift Binary Conversion Part 2:]()
 **Collaboration:**
-I made this project by myself.
+I made this project by **myself**.
 I did the code, design and the testing.
-This individual project gave me the chance to focus more on the program to work correctly.
+This individual project gave me the **chance to focus more on the program** to work correctly.
 Being alone helped me to think more about my own ideas, not brainstorming about many ideas.

 **Program Function and Purpose:**
 The program has a very basic and simple function.
-It just automatically prints out the results of the decimals between 0 and 15 as binary codes.
+It just automatically **prints out the results of the decimals between 0 and 15 as binary codes**.
 So it is a great and simple way to show all the four digit binary codes.

 **Program Design and Development:**
-I wrote the code in Swift Playgrounds Books.
+I wrote the code in **Swift Playgrounds Books**.
 The design is pretty simple and basic because there isn’t anything extra than printing the binary codes.
-So even though it isn’t very fancy it clearly shows the answers and that was the main goal.
+So even though it isn’t very fancy it **clearly shows the answers** and that was the main goal.

 **Identifying and Correcting Errors:**
 At the start of the project I wasn’t perfect on converting decimals to binary codes or binary codes to decimals.
-So I had a small problem with the calculations but I immediately solved them and everything went smoothly.
+So I had a **small problem with the calculations** but I immediately solved them and everything went smoothly.

 <br>

 ## [Swift Binary Conversion Part 3:]()
 **Collaboration:**
-Again I worked on this project alone, by myself.
+Again I worked on this project **alone**, by myself.
 I focused on the button idea and started on the design.
-After doing this design I learned many parts of new codes that I didn’t know or understand before.
+After doing this design I **learned many parts of new codes** that I didn’t know or understand before.
 So it was a good project that opened my mind.

 **Program Function and Purpose:**
-The program is a conversion app that takes decimals and turns them into 4-bit binary codes.
+The program is a **conversion app** that takes **decimals and turns them into 4-bit binary** codes.
 The codes are put into gray boxes and there are buttons where users can change or set the binary code or the decimal.

 **Program Design and Development:**
 The design and development was pretty straightforward.
 I was given a mission to complete and I got working on it.
-Before this project I always had hard times creating functions in codes.
-So I made mistakes in the OVERFLOW text.
+Before this project I always had **hard** times **creating functions** in codes.
+So I made **mistakes in the OVERFLOW** text.
 But after solving it the project was working correctly.

 **Identifying and Correcting Errors:**
-Like I said, the main challenge I encountered was the functions.
-There was a problem with the big OVERFLOW text.
+Like I said, the main challenge I encountered was the **functions**.
+There was a problem with the big **OVERFLOW** text.
 At first the function didn’t work at all.
 I looked at my previous projects to solve the problem and it worked.

 <br>

 ## [Swift Ice Cream Overflow:]()
 **Collaboration:**
-I worked completely alone in this project.
-I had an idea to use my earlier codes on the binary converter and add a basic ice cream to it.
-After my thought about this idea I quickyl started on the code and after a long time I finished the code alone.
+I worked completely **alone** in this project.
+I had an idea to use my **earlier codes** on the binary converter and add a **basic ice cream** to it.
+After my thought about this idea I quickly started on the code and after a long time I finished the code alone.

 **Program Function and Purpose:**
-This program is basically the same with the binary converter.
-I just added an ice cream cone and when the binary numbers overflow the ice cream gets added a scoop of ice cream.
+This program is basically the **same with the binary converter**.
+I just **added an ice cream cone** and **when** the binary numbers **overflow** the ice cream gets **added a scoop** of ice cream.
 I used for each code to create the scoops.
 So its an ice cream that gets added a scoop after an overflow in the binary numbers.

 **Program Design and Development:**
-I didn't work on the design a lot.
-I just put a cone from the libary of playground changed its size and added circles for the scoops.
+I **didn't work on the design** a lot.
+I just put a **cone from the libary** of playground changed its size and added circles for the scoops.
 It doesn't rook a lot realistic but the function works correctly.
 The desing on the lower part is the same as my previous project on binary code converting.

 **Identifying and Correcting Errors:**
-While working on the code I really had a hard time on the for each part because I had only used it once before and didn't understand what it really did.
-After solving this error I didn'T have any major problems and finished the code correctly.
+While working on the code I **really had a hard time on the for each part** because I had only used it once before and didn't understand what it really did.
+After solving this error I didn't have any major problems and finished the code correctly.

 ## [Swift Clock Game:]()
 **Collaboration:**
-In this project I normally had to work with my partner on the other clock projects but I worked alone in this project.
+In this project I **normally had to work with my partner on the other clock projects but I worked alone in this project**.
 I think it was a really long project so working with a partner would be better and easier.
 But I managed to do it in a longer amount of time.

 **Program Function and Purpose:**
-The program's function is the same as my previous watch projects there are buttons for changing the hour and the minute.
-The am/pm is shown, the time is shown.
-But in this project I made a game in the watch screen were some blocks fall from the sky and the user tries to get away from them.
+The program's function is the **same as my previous watch projects** there are **buttons for changing the hour and the minute**.
+The **am/pm** is shown, the **time** is shown.
+But in this project I made a **game in the watch screen** were some blocks fall from the sky and the user tries to get away from them.

 **Program Design and Development:**
-The program design and development was really really hard and long to be honest.
-Because I used the geo reader, drag gesture and for each.
-I used geo reader and for each for the second time but they were still hard to code.
+The program design and development was **really really hard and long** to be honest.
+Because I used the **geo reader**, **drag gesture** and **for each**.
+I used geo reader and for each for the second time but they were still **hard to code**.
 I used draggesture for the first time but it wasn't so hard because it worked a lot like tap gesture.

 **Identifying and Correcting Errors:**
-I had problems with the geo reader, drag gesture and for each codes.
-I tested many many times for these mistakes to be corrected.
-I also looked at my previous work for the for each and geo reader codes.
-After a long long time of debugging and testing everything went smoothly.
+I had **problems with the geo reader, drag gesture and for each** codes.
+I **tested** many many times for these mistakes to be corrected.
+I also **looked at my previous work** for the for each and geo reader codes.
+After a long long time of **debugging and testing** everything went smoothly.